Draeius/scalara-aufgabe/README.md

 seed it with data and set up the server.

 ### Docker Compose
-Docker compose can be started with:
+Assuming Docker is installed and running, docker compose can be started with:

 ``docker-compose up``